jolly-io/Data_Engineering_Notes/README.md

 This is a journal of my self-study and research on Data Engineering and its Ecosystem

 ## What is Data Engineering?
-Data Engineering is the development, implementation, and maintenance of systems and processes that take in raw data (generate and ingest), transforms it and produce high-quality consistent information that supports downstream use cases.
+Data Engineering is the development, implementation, and maintenance of systems and processes that take in raw data (generate and ingest), transforms it and produce high-quality consistent information that supports downstream use cases such as analysis and machine learning.

 ### Data Engineering Lifecycle: The core stages of the data engineering lifecyle are as follows:
 - `Generation`: